top of page

 Aren’t psychological skills just for elite athletes?

 This is another popular myth.
-As someone who has worked with athletes across the sports continuum, its actually clear that there is no difference in the skills needed.
-As more famous athletes talk about how they achieved their successes it supports what we already know from research that they have used these skills throughout their career, and they are a critical part of why they become great.
+As someone who has worked with athletes across the sports continuum, it’s clear that there is no difference in the skills needed.
+As more famous athletes talk about how they achieved their successes it supports what we already know from research that they have used these skills throughout their career.
+They are a critical part of why they become great.
 I want all young athletes to have access to these skills so they too can reach their potential.

-My child is already good, don't they need to work with someone who just works with pro’s/Olympians?
+My child is already good, don't they need to work with someone who just works with pro’s or Olympians?

+This is another myth.
 Just because someone works at a high level doesn't mean they understand young athletes.
 All young athletes need to develop the right skills, at the right time, the right way.
-Professional environments and demands are very different and people who work at that level aren’t necessarily equipped to work successfully with young athletes.
+Professional environments and demands are very different and people who work at that level aren’t necessarily experienced in working successfully with young athletes.
 Too often young athletes are treated like mini adults – they aren’t…

 Why does my child underperform in competition?